-- unprocessed sodium citrate whole blood samples, - whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoting into a second tube.
+- unprocessed sodium citrate whole blood samples, - whole blood samples centrifuged and maintained in sodium citrate tubes, or - plasma processed by centrifugation and aliquoted into a second tube.

-Ideally, whole blood samples should be processed to platelet poor plasma (PPP) within 1 hour of collection and assayed within 4 hours of collection.
+Ideally, whole blood samples should be processed to platelet-poor plasma (PPP) within 1 hour of collection and assayed within 4 hours of collection.

-If centrifuging samples, the centrifuge should be validated so that process results in less than 10,000 platelets/microliter.
+If centrifuging samples, the centrifuge should be validated so that post-centrifuged samples contain less than 10,000 platelets/microliter.
 Centrifuged samples should be frozen immediately and can be stored at -20° C for 2 weeks.
-Samples should be transferred to \leq -70° C for longer storage, including shipment.
+Samples should be transferred to $\leq$ -70° C for longer storage, including shipment.

-Extended Half-life Factor IX Products: One-stage Clotting Factor Assay
+Standard Half-life Factor IX Products: One-stage Clotting Factor Assay